Bergen County, New Jersey

+Bergen County is one of the largest commercial hubs in both New Jersey and the United States, generating over $6 billion in annual revenues from retailers in Paramus alone, despite blue laws keeping most stores in the county and especially Paramus itself (which has even stricter blue laws than the rest of the county) open only six days per week.
+The county is one of the wealthiest counties in the United States, with a median household income of $109,497 (compared to $89,703 in New Jersey and $69,021 nationwide) and a per capita income of $55,710 (vs. $46,691 in the state and $37,638 in the U.S.) as of the 2017–2021 American Community Survey.
+Bergen County has some of the highest home prices in the United States, with the median sale price approximately $900,000 as of 2025 and maximum prices in the tens of millions of dollars.
+The county's park system covers more than 9000 acres.

 Etymology

 The origin of the name of Bergen County is a matter of debate.
 It is believed that the county is named after one of the earliest settlements, Bergen, in modern-day Hudson County, New Jersey.
-However, the origin of the township's name is debated.
-Several sources attribute the name to Bergen, Norway, while others attribute it to Bergen, North Holland in the Netherlands.
+Several sources also attribute the name to Bergen, Norway, while others attribute it to Bergen op Zoom in the Netherlands.
 Some sources say that the name is derived from one of the earliest settlers of New Amsterdam (now New York City), Hans Hansen Bergen, a native of Norway, who arrived in New Netherland in 1633.